 Trade intensification associated with the movement of goods and people increases the risk of introducing harmful organisms in new areas.
 These organisms, whether aliens or not, may become invasive and more harmful in evolutionary adaptation mechanisms in new host plants, in a favourable climate change context, and in the absence of adequate defence strategies.
 The introduction and spread of these harmful organisms in new areas may seriously compromise food security and safety, leading to severe economic, environmental, and social consequences on affected territories.
-These phytosanitary risks can be avoided by implementing preventive control strategies using advanced pest surveillance technologies such as Remote Sensing (RS), Geographic Information Systems (GIS), Decision Support Systems (DSS), forecasting, modelling, etc., which would greatly contribute to limiting the occurrence of plant pathogens and possible pandemics, increasing the security level of the regions.
+These phytosanitary risks can be avoided by implementing preventive control strategies using pest surveillance technologies, increasing the security level of the regions.